jawrainey/GabberAPI/gabber/api/README.md

 - `AUTH_EMAIL_DOES_NOT_EXIST`: A user with that account does not exist.
 - `AUTH_EMAIL_REQUIRED`: An email address is required to register.
 This is your username.
 - `AUTH_INVALID_EMAIL`: The email address provided is invalid.
-- `ALREADY_REGISTERED`: the account has already been confirmed and registered
+- `AUTH_ALREADY_REGISTERED`: the account has already been confirmed and registered

 </details>